 Information Technology Services (ITS) provides a range of resources to help Carolina’s faculty successfully create and manage courses online.
-Click a link above for more information.
+Click a link below for more information.

 Resources for Students

 Provide online readings

 When posting reading assignments online, realize that many students print these documents, and printing long or graphics-heavy documents takes time and paper.
 In addition, undergraduate students have a limited printing allotment and are charged additional funds after they use the allotment.
 Printing out all readings for a course can be expensive.
 Keep in mind that online readings are not a replacement for course packs.

 Consider using the highlighting tool to emphasize key points in an online reading so students can identify and print only the most important portions of the document.
 The UNC-Chapel Hill libraries can work with you to explore efficient and legal ways to make online versions of articles available to your students.